jega1312/qr-code/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

-git add <file or folder name> to stage files and folders git commit -m "Commit message" to commit the staged files git push to push the commit to GitHub